jackocnr/intl-tel-input/README.md

 * Accessibility provided via ARIA tags
 * Typescript type definitions included
 * Easily customise styles by overriding CSS variables
-* React and Vue components included
+* React and Vue components also included
 * Translations for country names (etc) provided in many different languages
 * Lots of initialisation options for customisation, as well as instance methods/events for interaction